lucindo/under/README.md

 ## under_pressure

-this is a pet project to learn a little bit about golang
+this is a pet project to learn a little bit about golang.

+it's a http service for my (high) blood pressure :/